 The two forms of gene therapy are:

-The most active research being done in gene therapy for kids has been for genetic disorders such as cystic fibrosis.
-Other gene therapy trials involve children with severe immunodeficiencies, such as adenosine deaminase (ADA) deficiency (a rare genetic disease that makes kids prone to serious infection), and those with familial hypercholesterolemia (extremely high levels of serum cholesterol).
+The most active research being done in gene therapy for kids has been for genetic disorders (like cystic fibrosis).
+Other gene therapy trials involve children with severe immunodeficiencies, such as adenosine deaminase (ADA) deficiency (a rare genetic disease that makes kids prone to serious infection), sickle cell anemia, thalassemia, hemophilia, and those with familial hypercholesterolemia (extremely high levels of serum cholesterol).

 Gene therapy does have risks and limitations.
 The viruses and other agents used to deliver the "good" genes can affect more than the cells for which they're intended.
 If a gene is added to DNA, it could be put in the wrong place, which could potentially cause cancer or other damage.